emcconville/wand/docs/guide/transform.rst

  - ``'root_mean_square'``
  - ``'standard_deviation'``

-The size neighboring pixels to evaluate can be defined by passing ``width``, and ``height`` kwargs.
+The size of neighboring pixels to evaluate can be defined by passing ``width``, and ``height`` kwargs.

 .. code::